Koha-Community/kohadocs/source/patrons.rst

       |image435|

--  Children patrons do not become adults automatically in Koha unless you have :ref:`Juvenile to Adult cron job <update-child-to-adult-patron-type-label>` running.
-To upgrade a child patron to and adult patron category manually go to the 'More' menu and choose 'Update Child to Adult Patron'
+-  Children patrons do not become adults automatically in Koha unless you have :ref:`Juvenile to adult cron job <update-child-to-adult-patron-type-label>` running.
+To upgrade a child patron to and adult patron category manually go to the 'More' menu and choose 'Update child to adult patron'

    |image436|